 A supported lodgings host would need to be able to offer the young person a room of their own, provide emotional support and a chance to learn life skills.
-We ask each host to provide 7-10 hours of support per week and provide a placement for up to two years, depending on when the young person feels ready to move on.
+The arrangement can last for up to two years, depending on when the young person feels ready to move on.
 Once the young person has gained the relevant skills and is ready to move on to independent living, we will work closely with housing providers to ensure the appropriate accommodation is allocated.
-Both you and the young person sign a ‘Living Together Agreement’ that outlines the household expectations and is a binding contract between you both.
+Both you and the young person sign a ‘Living Together Agreement’ that outlines the household expectations.

 All hosts have regular support and supervision from the supported lodgings coordinator and will have access to the relevant training.
 A supported lodgings host is not a foster carer and does not need to follow the fostering regulations.
 Even though the host is not responsible for the young person in the same way a foster carer would be, they are asked to support the young person to live independently.